GuiMacielPereira/150-days-of-code/log.md

 **Feelings**: Today I am feeling okay, spent the day in sunny scorching hot portugal and am now working from a nivce caffe so it went fine I guess?
 I don't know, I do like my routines, this kind of travelling kills my body (yes I am 25)

+### 2024-04-14 00:17:54 - Day 18
+#### Made method for removing from linked list
+**Description**: THe implementation is working but it looks a bit messy, I wonder how I could make it more elegant

+**Feelings**: Todya I started working late because I spend the entire day at the beach, got a tiny bit sunburnt and procrastinated doing this hour.
+I was tired and really not feeling it but after I started I somehow kept going??
+Anyways I have a new implementation for the remove method.